Landfill Methane Outreach Program

 LMOP teamed with EPA’s State and Local Climate and Energy Program to produce this document, one in a series about greenhouse gas (GHG) reductions strategies.
 This guide focuses on the use of LFG energy to reduce GHG emissions and describes how communities can achieve energy, environmental, health and economic benefits by using LFG recovered from municipal solid waste (MSW) landfills as a source of renewable energy.

-This document provides an overview of how CHP systems work and information about the cost and performance characteristics of five technologies.
+This report provides an overview of how CHP systems work and the key concepts of efficiency and power-to-heat ratios.
+It also provides information and performance characteristics of five technologies.

 Green Power from Landfill Gas (PDF) (2 pp, 452K)